Kids' & youth clothing

 “Initially we just offered t-shirts, but because we’re in the tech sector, swag is a huge part of what conferences are about.
 We’d go to these giant conferences and see these incredible product offerings and think, ‘gosh, look at all these options.’”

 “I remember going to a major tech conference and coming home and going onto our Printful store and thinking ‘What can we offer that’s really cool?
 How can we up our game?’
 Water bottles, beanies, laptop covers, towels, fanny packs… It was really exciting to branch out from t-shirts.
 The fanny packs were a massive hit actually!
-Our members also give us new product ideas.
+Our members also give us new merch ideas.
 They’ll say, ‘Hey, what about tote bags?
 I’d love to represent WWCode like that.’”

 “We have our core logo, but it changes depending on certain causes.
 Our logo was initially just black and white, but we’ve expanded our logo designs to show support for different causes.
 For example, we’ve created a pride logo, a pride progress logo, and right now we have a logo in support of Ukraine.
 Creating different designs is not difficult to do with Printful.”

 Why did WWCode decide to start selling merch in the first place?
 “Our members demanded it!
 Back when we were having our events in person, it was a great way to create camaraderie when we’d come together at our developer conferences.”